claesenm/optunity/docs/user/cross_validation.rst

 .. _cross-validation: http://en.wikipedia.org/wiki/Cross-validation_(statistics)

 The fold generation procedure in Optunity allows for iterated cross-validation and is aware of both strata (data instances that must be spread across folds) and clusters (sets of instances that must assigned to a single fold).
-Please refer to func:`optunity.cross_validated` for implementation and API details.
+Please refer to :func:`optunity.cross_validated` for implementation and API details.

 We will build examples step by step.
 The basic setup is a ``train`` and ``predict`` function along with some ``data`` to construct folds over: